Weight Loss

 The above adverse effects are consistent with those described in the FDA Adipex-P prescribing information, which represents the most authoritative available source given the absence of a UK licence.

 Of particular historical concern is the association between phentermine used in combination with fenfluramine or dexfenfluramine (a combination known as 'fen-phen') and serious conditions including pulmonary arterial hypertension and cardiac valvulopathy.
-It is important to note that these serious outcomes were linked to the fenfluramine and dexfenfluramine components of that combination, both of which have since been withdrawn from the market.
-Phentermine alone is not directly implicated in valvulopathy; however, the association contributed to heightened regulatory scrutiny of centrally acting anorectic agents.
+These serious outcomes were most strongly associated with the fenfluramine and dexfenfluramine components of that combination, both of which have since been withdrawn from the market.
+However, the US prescribing information states that the possible role of phentermine cannot be fully ruled out, and rare cases of valvular heart disease have been reported in people who reportedly took phentermine alone.

 Given these risks, self-medicating with phentermine or Adipex obtained from unregulated online sources is strongly discouraged.
 There is no way to verify the safety, purity, or dosage accuracy of such products, and doing so without medical supervision could result in serious harm.